-Students must complete their enrollment packet in order to be scheduled.
-Students with outstanding financial obligations will not be scheduled until their account is up to date.
-Students who are not enrolled, up to date financially, or who do not choose courses by April 1, 2023 will not be scheduled and may have limited course options available when they do complete the process.
+Students must complete their enrollment packet and be financially up to date to be scheduled.
+Students who are not enrolled, up to date financially, or who do not choose courses by April 1, 2024 will not be scheduled and may then have limited course options available when they do complete the process.

-Incoming students, both transfers and freshmen, must meet requirements and pass department placement exams, as required, for certain courses.
-Academic departments will review lists of course requests and a student's academic record before students are scheduled.
+Incoming students, both transfers and Grade 9, must meet requirements and pass department placement exams, as required, for certain courses.
+Academic departments will review course requests and student's academic records before students are scheduled.
 Students and families who appeal the department's decision and choose a level of course at the objection of the faculty and administration may forfeit their ability to change course levels at a later date.